PioniaPHP-project/pionia-docs/content/docs/documentation/frontend/vite-integration.md

 ## Who this is for

-You want DeskFlow's task board UI in `frontend/` — calling `task.list` through Vite's dev proxy and shipping a production build into `public/` beside the Moonlight API.
+You want Pionia Shop's storefront UI in `frontend/` — calling `product.list` through Vite's dev proxy and shipping a production build into `public/` beside the Moonlight API.

 ## What you will learn